aleph2c/miros/docs/_sources/patterns.rst.txt

   <iframe width="560" height="315" src="https://www.youtube.com/embed/zf8QIJ2VgqU" frameborder="0" gesture="media" allow="encrypted-media" allowfullscreen></iframe>
   </center>

-Each piston has a set of transducers to measure the local conditions of the molten lead-lithium.
+Imagine that each piston has two transducers that measure the relevant conditions of the molten lead-lithium near its position on the sphere.
 The first transducer provides a composite reading that abstracts away a lot of the physics; it provides numbers between 0 and 100.
 The second transducer measures the temperature; it's range is 0 to 9000 degrees Celsius.
 A piston can only fire after 1 second has passed since the last firing event and once it passes this time threshold it would like to fire as soon as possible so that the fusion reactor can output the maximum amount of power.

 There are 255 pistons.